gtc-ia/gtc-form/srv/gtc-auth/README.md

 Successful auth responses also set an HTTP-only cookie (see `AUTH_COOKIE_*`).
 Clients should simply navigate to `/auth/finish` to let the server decide the final destination.
 All endpoints return `{ "code": "..." }` on error according to the server logic.

 ### `GET /auth/finish`
-Reads `gtc_user_id` from the transient cookie, calls the entitlement RPC, and issues a `302` redirect:
+Reads `gtc_user_id` from the transient cookie, queries `public.subscriptions` in PostgreSQL, and issues a `302` redirect:

 - Active subscription (`is_active === true`) → `https://app.gtstor.com/chat/`
-- Missing/expired subscription or RPC failure → `https://pay.gtstor.com/payment.php?user_id=<gtc_user_id>`
+- Missing/expired subscription or query failure → `https://pay.gtstor.com/payment.php?user_id=<gtc_user_id>`

 The handler forwards validated `lang` and `next` query parameters to the target.

-> **Important:** Entitlement decisions are based exclusively on the PostgREST `subscription_status` RPC.
-Stripe Customer Portal
+> **Important:** Entitlement decisions are based exclusively on the data stored in `public.subscriptions` on the GTC1 PostgreSQL
-> interactions are only triggered by explicit user actions (for example, `/billing/portal`) and never as part of the post-login
+> cluster.
+Stripe Customer Portal interactions are only triggered by explicit user actions (for example, `/billing/portal`) and
-> flow.
+> never as part of the post-login flow.

 ## systemd unit